Internet-Draft QUIC-LY September 2025

 Server → Client (First Response):

-After the server’s first response, both endpoints consider the connection established and SHOULD use Short Header packets.
+After the server’s first response, the client responds with an ACK frame for the server's INITIAL.
+When both endpoints have received an ACK of their INITIAL packet, they consider the connection established and SHOULD use Short Header packets.

 9. Address Validation and Amplification